gregcompton/AtmosphereMonitor/README.md

 - AP=2
 - PS=1
 - SM=6
-- NI=Endpoint (this is optional, but I find it easier to name the radios when I'm working with many of them)
+- NI=Endpoint (this is optional, but I find it easier to name the radios when I'm working with several of them at the same time)
 - BD=9600 (NOTE: you might try increasing this up to a max of 115200 if you have difficulties working with the file system. **DO NOT** go higher than this or things become unstable)

 **Coordinator**
 - CE=1
 - AP=2
 - NJ=FF (FF keeps the join window open forever.
 This is useful for testing.
 However, it should be changed to FE (or lower) for field deployment.
-- NI=Coordinator (this is optional, but I find it easier to name the radios when I'm working with many of them)
+- NI=Coordinator (this is optional, but I find it easier to name the radios when I'm working with several of them at the same time)

 Finally, test that Endpoint has joined Coordinator's PAN by sending a Hello World message.